How Dashly failed 27 hypotheses in a month and got 2x leads growth

 Around one and a half years ago, we attempted to team up for the first time.

 At that moment, only two people worked in the team.
 They worked part-time in the growth team and part-time in other Dashly teams.

-The guys chaotically tested hypotheses on different funnel stages, with no focus on some key metric.
-That’s why it was hard for them to evaluate their performance; when you test everything everywhere, you simply can’t tell if tests work out or not.
+The guys chaotically tested hypotheses on different funnel stages with no focus on some key metric.
+That’s why it was hard for them to evaluate their performance; when you test everything everywhere, you simply can’t tell whether tests work out.